vmario89/Attraccess/docs/user/resources/iots/mqtt/mqtt-setup-guide.md

 - High availability and scalability
 - Usage metrics and monitoring

-## Configuring Attraccess with MQTT Broker
+## Configuring FabAccess with MQTT Broker

 Once your MQTT broker is running:

-1. Navigate to the MQTT Server management page in Attraccess.
+1. Navigate to the MQTT Server management page in FabAccess.

 2. Add a new MQTT server with: